All Public Health Alerts and Public Health Information notifications issued by SA Health

 Business Continuity Management

-The Disaster Preparedness and Resilience Branch (DPRB) provide oversight and support for the Business Continuity Management policy, program and governance.
+The Disaster Management Branch provide oversight and support for the Business Continuity Management policy.

 SA Health is required (as with all SA government departments) to plan for and implement sound Business Continuity strategies, should they be impacted by a business disruption.